mandrewstuart/nearest-neighbour-geo-search/README.md

 ## Credits

 Made Andrew Matte, with some help from Bob Matte, and a secret third person.
-Mostly funded by Findhelp Information Service Inc in Toronto, Canada.
+Mostly funded by the Canadian Government's Employment and Social Development Canada's (ESDC's) Youth Employment and Skills Strategy (YESS) through the Contextual Opportunities and Resources Distribution System (CORDS) project.

 ## Recent summary